genomescale/assessing-mcmc-convergence/README.md

 The two most obvious ways to overcome this pathology when using MCMC for a Bayesian phylogenetic analysis are:

-1. Reduce the size of the dataset to flatten the posterior distribution
+1. Reduce the size of the dataset to smooth out the posterior distribution
 2. Improve the MCMC algorithm so it can switch between modes

 The first suggestion disappoints users, and the second suggestion requires